dzuk-mutant/blockchain/readme.md

 Non-prefixed tags mean that the administration actively embraces or engages in whatever the tag is.
 Prefixed tags represent that the content is still there, but the administration reacts to it in a more distanced way.

+Not all tags have prefixes, I'll mention which ones do.

-#### 'A-'
+#### A-

-The administration doesn't necessarily engage in, encourage, or endorse that behaviour themselves but they do enable it by letting other users on their instance do it instead.
-Not all tags have A-prefixes, I'll mention which ones do.
+**Accepting.** The administration to my knowledge doesn't engage in, encourage, or endorse that behaviour themselves but they do accept it and enable it in some way by letting other users on their instance do it instead.

-#### 'NP-'
+#### NP-

-'Not Proactive'.
-The instance's administration is aware of the effects of certain kinds of behaviour on users in other instances and is willing to respond to requests from admins in other instances, but is not proactive in dealing with this themselves.
+**Not Proactive.** The instance's administration is aware of the effects of certain kinds of behaviour on users in other instances and is willing to respond to requests from admins in other instances, but is not proactive in dealing with this themselves.

 While that might seem okay (and it might be okay for you), not being proactive means that it still enables this stuff and it can routinely spill over anyway.